girl4tech/caesarCipher/README.md

 # Caesar Cipher Shift Encoder
 If you're interested in learning Cryptography, the Caesar Cipher is a great example to start with.
 If you're a person of ancient history and tradition, the Caesar cipher is one the oldest and simplest forms of encrypting a message.
-It is also named after Julius Casear who, according to Suetonius (Roman historian), used it with a shift of three to protect messages of military significance.
+It is also named after Julius Casear who, according to Suetonius (a Roman historian), used it with a shift of 3 to encrypt military messages.

 ![alt tag](https://github.com/karina001/caesarCipher/blob/master/Screen%20Shot%202018-03-12%20at%206.20.14%20AM.png)